 Applications are invited for a grant from the Peter Bannister Student Field Grant Fund to assist those enrolled for a PhD, MSc, BSc (Hons) or PGDip at the University of Otago and whose thesis deals with some aspect of botany.

 The research project to be supported will be chosen on the basis of appropriateness to the objectives of the Society, namely to encourage the study and knowledge of botany.
 The grant will be administered through a supervisor's University of Otago account.

 The grant is for fieldwork related expenses.
 It will not support equipment purchases or attending conferences.

-- A copy of the application form and rules may be downloaded from the Botanical Society of Otago website.
+A copy of the application form and rules may be downloaded from the Botanical Society of Otago website:

 Contact for enquiries: